Map all locationsAll Winter Events

-The Army-Navy game makes its return to Philadelphia in 2013 West Point and and Midshipmen from Annapolis will square off at Lincoln Financial Field for the 116th matchup between the historic rivals.
+The Army-Navy game makes its return to Philadelphia in 2015.
+Cadets from West Point and and Midshipmen from Annapolis will square off at Lincoln Financial Field for the 116th matchup between the historic rivals.

 Massive works inspired by Malcolm X from Philadelphia-born artist